Bernstein-Sato polynomials of hyperplane arrangements

-In this section we review and partially generalize the theory of Esnault, Schechtman and Viehweg on Aomoto's conjecture.
-This enables us to avoid a problem concerning infinite dimensional vector spaces mentioned in Remark (1.3).

-{\bf 2.1.~Twisted de Rham complexes.} Let $ D $ be a central hyperplane arrangement in $ X = \bC^{n} $ with a reduced equation $ f $ of degree $ d $.
-Here central means that $ D $ is the affine cone of a projective hyperplane arrangement $ Z $ in $ Y=\bP^{n-1} $.
-Note that the $ b $-function of a global defining equation of the affine cone $ D $ of a divisor on $ \bP^{n-1} $ is equal to that of a local equation at $ 0 \in D $, using the $ \bC^{*} $-action.
-Let $ Z_{i} \,(1 \le i \le d) $ be the irreducible components of $ Z $ where $ d = \deg Z $.
-By [5], [18], [31], the cohomology of the local systems on $ U := Y \setminus Z $ in (1.5) can be calculated as follows:
+\bs\bs \vbox{\centerline{\bf 2.
+Cohomology of twisted de Rham complexes} \bs\nin In this section we review and partially generalize the theory of Aomoto complexes due to Esnault, Schechtman, Terao, Varchenko, Viehweg.
+This can be combined effectively with the construction in (1.5).} \ms\nin {\bf 2.1.~Twisted de Rham complexes.} Let $D$ be a central hyperplane arrangement in $X=\C^n$ ($n\ges 3$) with a reduced equation $f$ of degree $d$.
+Here central means that $D$ is the affine cone of a projective hyperplane arrangement $Z$ in $Y=\bP^{n-1}$.
+Note that the Bernstein-Sato polynomial of a global defining equation of the affine cone $D$ of a divisor on $\bP^{n-1}$ is equal to that of a local equation at $0\in D$, using the $\C^*$-action.
+Let $Z_i\,(1\les i\les d)$ be the irreducible components of $Z$ where $d=\deg Z$.
+By \cite{Br2}, \cite{ESV}, \cite{STV}, the cohomology of the local systems on $U:=Y\setminus Z$ in (1.5) can be calculated as follows: \sk Let $x_1,\dots,x_n$ be coordinates of $\C^n$ such that $Z_d=\{x_n=0\}$.
+Then the complement $Y'$ of $Z_d$ in $Y$ is identified with $\C^{n-1}$.
+Let $g_i$ be a polynomial of degree $1$ on $Y'=\C^{n-1}$ defining $Z'_i:=Z_i\cap Y'$.
+Put